data-lessons/gapminder-R/04-ggplot.md

 This is just a taste of what you can do with `ggplot2`.
 RStudio provides a really useful [cheat sheet][cheat] of the different layers available, and more extensive documentation is available on the [ggplot2 website][ggplot-doc].
-Finally, if you have no idea how to change something, a quick google search will usually send you to a relevant question and answer on Stack Overflow with reusable code to modify!
+Finally, if you have no idea how to change something, a quick Google search will usually send you to a relevant question and answer on Stack Overflow with reusable code to modify!